ManifoldScholar/manifold-docs/_docs/reference/metadata.md

 **Copyright Status**.
 A means to describe where this material falls in the copyright landscape (e.g., Public Domain, Fair Use, In Copyright, Unknown)

 **Fingerprint**.
-A resource fingerprint is a unique ID that allows a user to reimport the same spreadsheet and update the corresponding resources—instead of creating duplicate resources.
+A resource fingerprint is a unique ID—a key—that allows a user to reimport the same spreadsheet and update the corresponding resources—instead of creating duplicate resources.
 This guards against changes to titles and filenames.
 If a user does not define a fingerprint at upload, the system will automatically create one and populate the field.

 **Language**.
 Describes the primary language of which the text is composed in, using the ISO 639-1 abbreviations.

 **Slug**.
 The slug is the last part of the URL that identifies a specific page (or element) on a Manifold instance.
 For example: `https://{instance-domain}/project/{project-slug}/resource/{resource-slug}`

+**Sort Title**.
+This field, available to resources, allows a publisher to define how the content should be alphabetically sorted in lists (e.g., if a link resource is titled NYTimes, a publisher may want to spell that out in this field—New York Times—so readers will discover it where expected).
+If left blank, the system will sort by the resource title.

 **Tags**.
 Tags group and relate media to one another and can server as a mean to navigate among like materials.